-Categories Туре Decision-Maker Timeframe Category A. Low Category B. Inquiries; Request for assistance; False calls.
-Operational (late delivery of inputs and services, cash transfer payments, etc.); Phone Operator Assistant to FAOR/ Programme; Review on biweekly basis Moderate Out of beneficiaries list; Out of target area (not included in the project); Distribution of less amount than envisaged; Criteria for selection is unclear or not applied; Quality of items and services provided; Overlapping activities in the given area; Dissatisfaction with FAO activities.
-Assistant to FAOR/ Operations; Concerned project CTA or staff in charge; M&amp;E Focal Point.
+Criteria for selection is unclear or not applied; Quality of items and services provided; Overlapping activities in the given area; Dissatisfaction with FAO activities.
+M&amp;E Focal Point.
 Category C. Critical FAO or its IPs staff misconduct; Corruption; Tax imposition on inputs and beneficiary payments by local authorities; Sexual Exploitation and Abuse; Abuse of authority.
-FAOR or Deputy FAOR; Assistant to FAOR/ Programme; Assistant to FAOR/ Operations; Others assigned by the FAOR based on the casesensitivity.
+FAOR or Deputy FAOR; Assistant to FAOR/ Programme; Assistant to FAOR/ Operations; Others assigned by the FAOR based on the case- sensitivity.
 Immediately communicated to the FAOR/ Deputy FAOR for decision- making

-- 89. Once the complaint is received, the GRM focal point needs to categorize the complaint according to specific criteria, such as the sensitivity, relevance and urgency of the complaint.
+- 87. Once the complaint is received, the GRM focal point needs to categorize the complaint according to specific criteria, such as the sensitivity, relevance and urgency of the complaint.
 As shown in the second column of table 6 above, as some types of complaints categorized under each category.
-Each complaint received is identified and classified under the appropriate category. - 90.
+Each complaint received is identified and classified under the appropriate category. - 88.
 As FAO will lead the consolidated reporting for grievance management, partnering UN agencies (UNDP, WFP) and other implementing partners are required to maintain records of grievances and complaints, including any minutes of discussions, recommendations, and/or resolutions made.
-These summaries of recorded complaints must be submitted with their progress reports. - 91.
-The ICRC delegation in Yemen has a Community Engagement Center (CEC) through which affected and interested parties can engage with the ICRC to express their concerns, questions, and apprehensions - and vice versa.
+These summaries of recorded complaints must be submitted with their progress reports. - 89.
+The ICRC delegation in Yemen has a Community Engagement Center (CEC) through which affected and interested parties can engage with the ICRC to express their concerns, questions, and apprehensions and vice versa.
 People can easily get in touch with the ICRC by calling a toll-free number (8005544).
 The CEC receives calls and questions about the ICRC activities, including its livestock and bee-keeping activities, but also on a wide range of other programmes (Protection, Health, Water and Habitat, etc.) as well as a broad range of other non-programmatic issues.
 The work of the CEC relies heavily on cross-departmental close collaboration through referring the right questions to the right departments and getting clear and accurate answers which to be conveyed to the beneficiaries.
 Depending on the nature and sensitivity of the calls received, the follow-up of the cases is assigned to higher levels of management.
-The SOPs distinguish between five categories of grievances:

-- Category 1: Request for information answered directly or referred to field team. - Category 2: Request for assistance or services referred to field team. - Category 3: Minor dissatisfaction referred to Analysis & Evidence manager. - Category 4: Major dissatisfaction referred to Coordinator, Dep.
+The SOPs distinguish between five categories of grievances: - Category 1: Request for information answered directly or referred to field team. - Category 2: Request for assistance or services referred to field team. - Category 3: Minor dissatisfaction referred to Analysis & Evidence manager. - Category 4: Major dissatisfaction referred to Coordinator, Dep.
 Head of Delegation for Programs and Analysis & Evidence manager. - Category 5: Breach of ICRC code of conduct referred directly to HR manager and Dep.
 Head of Delegation.

-Acknowledgment of having received and logged the grievance is given immediately; and a response/feedback is usually provided within 48-72 hours, and never longer than one week later.
+Acknowledgment of having received and logged the grievance is given immediately; and response/feedback is usually provided within 48-72 hours, and never longer than one week later.
 Only for category 5 cases, because an investigation is launched, the feedback window is maximum two weeks.
 If the stakeholder wishes to appeal the decision, he/she may request to do so.
 In this case the decision is made by the direct supervisor/line manager of the previous ICRC decision-maker.